Reference Tests

 framework reports the full module names of any test classes or functions

-that have been decorated with @tag
+that have been decorated with @tag, or classes which contain any

-test methods that have been decorated with @tag
+test methods that have been decorated with @tag.

 For example: